 - the refurbishment and restoration of the historic and currently redundant 1865 block adjacent to the main auditorium for musicians’ facilities, storage and side-stage areas;

-- extension of the John Field Room;
+- extension of the John Field Room and the provision of additional performance spaces;

 - development of a new facility comprising a 500-seat recital hall and education and outreach centre on the site of the former UCD anatomy and pathology block areas; and